-Close-reading of Linked Data: a practical case-study on the quality of online authority files
+Close-reading of Linked Data: a practical case study on the quality of online authority files

 Introduction

-More and more cultural institutions use linked data principles to share and connect their collection descriptions.
+More and more cultural institutions use Linked Data principles to share and connect their collection descriptions.
 In the archival field, initiatives emerge to exploit data contained in archival descriptions and adapt encoding standards to the semantic web.
 In this context, online authority files can be used to enrich metadata.
-However, relying on decentralized knowledge bases such as Wikidata has its own difficulties due to their broken-world character: absent or conflicting data require a permanent investment in maintenance and repair [D. LOVINS and D. HILLMANN, Broken-world vocabularies].
-Our presentation aims to offer a critical view of these linked data by adopting a close-reading approach.
-Through a practical case-study, we intend to identify and illustrate the possibilities and limits of RDF triples compare to institutions' less structured metadata.
+However, relying on a decentralized network of knowledge bases such as Wikidata, DBpedia or even Viaf has its own difficulties.
+This paper aims to offer a critical view of these linked authority files by adopting a close-reading approach.
+Through a practical case study, we intend to identify and illustrate the possibilities and limits of RDF triples compared to institutions’ less structured metadata.

-Our paper is an invitation to travel in an unexpected way: diving through the Linked Open Data cloud, with the help of Alex, a robot.
-This robot uses SPARQL endpoint to jump from one ‘set’ of RDF triples to another.
-Before starting this exploration, we would like to first introduce you to Henry Carton de Wiart, a famous Belgian personality.
-Part of a large noble family, he has been minister several times, Prime Minister, president of many councils and organisations, and a lawyer and a writer as well.
-As you may know, the Belgian city Liège owes its nickname to one of his books, La Cité ardente.
+Our paper is an invitation to travel in an unexpected way: diving through the Linked Open Data cloud by a “thought experiment”.
+Let’s suppose that we have a smart robot able to use SPARQL endpoints to jump from one dataset of RDF triples to another—let’s call it Alex.
+Alex is a kind of computerized archivist.
+We will ask him to use the Linked Data to get information about Henry Carton de Wiart (1869–1951), a famous Belgian personality from the early 20th century.
+Part of a large noble Walloon family, Carton de Wiart has been minister several times, Prime Minister, president of many councils and organizations, and a lawyer and a writer as well.
+The Belgian city Liège owes one of its nicknames to one of his books, La Cité ardente.
 Moreover, he has been honored by several awards and was in contact with many well-known personalities, from the poet Verlaine to the President Wilson.
-His life contains therefore sufficiently life facets in order to act as a case study to compare how linked open data can reconstruct a biography compared to more traditional information sources.
+His life contains therefore sufficiently facets to act as a case study to compare how linked open data can reconstruct a biography compared to more traditional information sources.

-While many studies about Linked Open Data adopt approaches based on methods such as data mining or network analysis, they tend to analyse the data quality of cultural heritage linked data only through the prism of quantitative and comparative analysis [inclure un exemple typique pour appuyer le propos ?], without taking an in-depth qualitative perspective.
-In this paper, we opt for a close-reading approach focusing on a single individuality and its data quality, in order to analysis how the triple structure succeeds to capture biographical data, compare with more traditional authority files.
-The paper is structured as follows: ……..
+While many studies about Linked Open Data adopt “big data” approaches based on methods such as data mining or network analysis, they tend to analyze the data quality of cultural heritage Linked Data only through the prism of quantitative and comparative analysis.
+In this paper, we opt for a close-reading approach focusing on a single individuality, in order to analysis how the triple structure succeeds in capturing biographical data, compared with more traditional authority files.

 Continuum